richotero/dxconvert/README.txt

 voicenames.

 5) other or no extension: SysEx format is used.

-6) Special: if "MIDI" (without the quotes, case-sensitive) is selected as outfile name, data will be sent to a MIDI port, if available.
-To select the right MIDI port click on the MIDI icon.

 Many additional options are available like sorting, selecting, and randomizing patches.
 Just click on the switches or fill in the appropiate